octocat/Spoon-Knife/fork-steps.md

 # Fork from github to bitbucket

+It's not possible to send "pull request" across different sites today.
+So just fork, no pull reqeust.

 1. Go to Bitbucket and create a new repository (its better to have an empty repo)
     * `git clone git@bitbucket.org:abc/myforkedrepo.git`
     * `cd myforkedrepo`